 While protein is important, you don’t HAVE to have 20 grams in a snack like you should in a meal (unless it’s a Fuel Pull meal, which you keep to 3-4 ounces of protein).
 For example, if you’re just having roasted cauliflower, since it doesn’t have a high carbohydrate amount, it’s not going to spike you blood sugar.

 To contrast, a very common E snack is an apple and a piece of low fat string cheese.
-The string cheese only has 6 grams of protein, but it’s enough to balance out the carb load of an apple.
+The string cheese only has 6 grams of protein, but it’s enough to balance out the carb load of a small apple.
+It would not be enough for a full serving of carbs like in a meal.

 One cup of fat free Greek yogurt has 23 grams of protein (and 10 grams carbs), so if you feel like you’re needing protein that would make an excellent Fuel Pull snack.
 Sweeten with stevia and add a splash of vanilla and yum!